initial-commit/minicluster/README.md

 License
 =======

-GNU AGPLv3, see LICENSE.txt for details.
+Minicluster is licensed under the GNU AGPLv3, see LICENSE.txt for details.

+For exceptions and/or business oportunities, contact me at `Flavius Aspra <flavius.as+minicluster@gmail.com>`.

 ```
     Minicluster - craft your clusters easily and reliably.